Analysis | Biden’s approval rating continues to erode, including with vital parts of his base

 You can see that shift when we break out various demographic groups, looking at Biden’s peak in CNN’s polling (last April), his November pre-drop numbers and the most recent poll.
 Over and over, demographic groups slipped a bit from April to November and then turned more sharply downward.

-The two shifts that you’ll want to make particular note of are the numbers for non-Whites and Democrats.
-Among the first group, Biden’s approval sits at only 57 percent.
-Among Black Americans, 92 percent of whom supported Biden in 2020, it’s only 69 percent.
-Ninety-five percent of Democrats voted for Biden but only 83 percent currently approve of the job he’s doing.
+The two shifts of which you’ll want to make particular note are the numbers for non-White Americans and Democrats.
+Among the first group, Biden’s approval sits at 57 percent.
+Among Black Americans, 92 percent of whom supported Biden in 2020, it’s 69 percent.
+Ninety-five percent of Democrats voted for Biden, but 83 percent currently approve of the job he’s doing.

-Approval ratings are volatile, so this could turn around but in recent years they aren’t that volatile.
+Approval ratings are volatile, so this could turn around, but in recent years they aren’t that volatile.
 Since about 2010, approval ratings have mostly been a partisan tug-of-war, with the president’s party strongly backing him and the opposition strongly opposing him.
 Independents are in the middle and generally drive the overall figure, so Biden’s 15-point drop with that group since last April is important.
-But the good news, such as it is, is that Biden likely can’t fall too much more; 60 percent of his current approval comes from Democrats and another third from independents, most of whom are likely independents who tend to lean Democratic anyway.
+But the good news, such as it is, is that Biden probably can’t fall too much more; 60 percent of his current approval comes from Democrats and another third from independents, most of whom are probably independents who tend to lean Democratic anyway.

 You may wonder why it matters that Biden’s approval ratings are low, which is certainly fair.
 There are two key concerns for Democrats, however.